jaschaschopfer/railjourney/README.md

 ## Features

 - **Auto-suggestions** for train stations: As you type, the app fetches station names from the OpenTransport API.
-- **Multistop Journeys**: Add as many stops as you need, each with an optional stay duration.
+- **Multistop Journeys**: Add as many stops as you need, each with a stay duration.
+RailJourney gets the best connections for you (earliest arrival).
 - **Via Locations**: Specify up to five “vias” for each journey leg.
 - **Dynamic Timestamps**: Automatically handles your departure time in Central European Time and enforces constraints (e.g., not more than 9 days old).
 - **Journey Overview**: Summaries include total travel time, total stay time, departure, and arrival details.
 - **Save Journeys**: Keep a record of your planned itineraries in local storage.
 - **Responsive UI**: The layout adjusts for desktop and mobile devices, with a tab navigation fixed at the bottom.

----

-## Getting Started

-1. **Clone or Download**
-   - Clone the repository or download the ZIP file.

-2. **Web Server Setup**
-   - Place the files in a local or remote web server environment.
-   - Make sure `/etl/transform_opentransportAPI.php` is accessible on your server.
-   - If you are running a local server (e.g., using XAMPP or Wamp), ensure you put the project files in the server’s document root (e.g., `htdocs`).

-3. **API Configuration**
-   - By default, the app calls a PHP script (`transform_opentransportAPI.php`) which is expected to relay requests to the OpenTransport API.
-   - Ensure that script is correctly configured with valid credentials or endpoints if needed.

-4. **Open the App**
-   - Navigate to the root index page (e.g., `http://localhost/railjourney/index.html`) in your web browser.

 ---